 Theory (7 of 9)

-When it comes to tenant retention, lease renewals and lastly, those cycles where the context of the times sometimes scream out for a lease restructuring, given the consequential fallout associated with vacancy turnover, legal, brokerage, architectural, tenant improvement allowance, landlord work, and lastly, free rent concession costs associated with a tenant channeling the Grateful Dead song “Truckin’” and moving on to another office or retail space, landlords need to become bigger fans of the musicians known as CSNY, George Benson, and Sting from The Police.
+When it comes to tenant retention, lease renewals and lastly, those cycles where the context of the times sometimes scream out for a lease restructuring, given the consequential financial fallout associated with vacancy turnover, as well as costs for legal, brokerage, architecture, tenant improvement allowance, landlord work, and lastly, free rent concessions associated with a tenant channeling the Grateful Dead song “Truckin’” and moving on to another office or retail space, landlords need to become bigger fans of the musicians known as CSNY, George Benson, and Sting from The Police.
 Stated differently, from the school of “life is a lesson and I won’t make the same mistake next time,” landlords should respectively consider listening to the songs “Love the One You’re With,” “Never Give Up on a Good Thing” and “So Lonely” as they stand in the once occupied space of a dearly departed and rent paying tenant who has made like LeBron James and taken their “talents” to another landlord’s building.

 Both in life and in business, as cows go to pasture and pigs get slaughtered, please subscribe to my “I’m Not a Ravenous Pig-A Good Percentage of Something is a Hell of a Lot Better Than Nothing Theory.”
 In laymen terms, if as a landlord I am confronted with the possibility of losing secure and stable cash flow from a long term, rent paying tenant, given the alternative, I would prefer to offer the tenant as an inducement to extend its lease a bone in the form of a few months of free rent spread out in one-half monthly increments along with a “mind if I freshen up” TLC tenant improvement allowance of $10-$15 per square foot, as opposed to having the aforementioned greater turn over costs associated with bringing a new tenant into my building.